 The daughter of Emily and Jeffery Knapton, Abigail was born April 23, 1998 in Cheyenne, Wyo.
 Abigail has one younger sister, Nettie-Clare.
 A pre-health major, Abigail was a first-team CSCAA Scholar All-American in 2017 and 2018.
-She was named a Big Ten Distinguished Scholar and claimed academic All-Big Ten honors in 2018.
-She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
-She is also a two-time member of the Tom Osborne Citizenship Team.
+She was named a Big Ten Distinguished Scholar in 2018 and was an academic All-Big Ten selection in 2018 and 2019.
+She is a five-time Nebraska Scholar-Athlete Honor Roll selection.
+She is also a three-time member of the Tom Osborne Citizenship Team.
 She chose Nebraska over Wyoming, Utah, Ohio, Army West Point, Virginia Tech, Arkansas and Boise State.

 |One Meter||316.55||Iowa State (2018)|

 |Three Meter||362.48||Kansas (2018)|